 Elasticsearch is a memory-intensive application.
-The default cluster logging installation deploys 16G of memory for both memory requests and memory limits.
+The default OpenShift Logging installation deploys 16G of memory for both memory requests and memory limits.
 The initial set of OKD nodes might not be large enough to support the Elasticsearch cluster.
 You must add additional nodes to the OKD cluster to run with the recommended or higher memory.
-Each Elasticsearch node can operate with a lower memory setting, though this is not recommended for production deployments.
+Each Elasticsearch node can operate with a lower memory setting, though this is not recommended for production environments.

-The Elasticsearch Operator names the PVCs using the Elasticsearch resource name.
+The OpenShift Elasticsearch Operator names the PVCs using the Elasticsearch resource name.

 Fluentd ships any logs from systemd journal and /var/log/containers/*.log to Elasticsearch.

-By default, at 85% Elasticsearch stops allocating new data to the node, at 90% Elasticsearch attempts to relocate existing shards from that node to other nodes if possible.
-But if no nodes have free capacity below 85%, Elasticsearch effectively rejects creating new indices and becomes RED.
+By default, when storage capacity is 85% full, Elasticsearch stops allocating new data to the node.
+At 90%, Elasticsearch attempts to relocate existing shards from that node to other nodes if possible.
+But if no nodes have a free capacity below 85%, Elasticsearch effectively rejects creating new indices and becomes RED.

 These low and high watermark values are Elasticsearch defaults in the current release.
-You can modify these values, but you also must apply any modifications to the alerts also.
-The alerts are based on these defaults.
+You can modify these default values.
+Although the alerts use the same default values, you cannot change these values in the alerts.